Our trainees pursue various degrees and graduate certificates at the University of Utah and Weber State University.

 Graduate Certificates

-- The Graduate Certificate of Occupational Health Nursing (Weber State University), projected to start in 2023, is designed for nurses working within the field who are interested in developing knowledge of occupational health, which offers tremendous career opportunities.
+The Graduate Certificate of Occupational Health Nursing is offered online through Weber State University and is designed for nurses working within the field who are interested in pursuing the tremendous career opportunities available in occupational health.
 It will prepare students to pass the Certified Occupational Health Nurse (COHN) exam.
 The certificate requires a minimum of five graduate-level courses totaling 15 credits.

-- The Graduate Certificate of Occupational Safety and Health (COSH) (University of Utah) is designed to help meet graduate-level regional and national needs for personnel trained in various areas related to occupational safety and health.
+The Graduate Certificate of Occupational Safety and Health (COSH) at the University of Utah is designed to help meet graduate-level regional and national needs for personnel trained in various areas related to occupational safety and health.
 Students typically have a bachelor’s degree and are often working within the industry.
 The certificate provides them the training and knowledge to advance their careers.
 Some may pursue graduate degrees after obtaining the certificate.
 Students must complete at least 15 credit hours of graduate-level coursework.
 The following emphases are available: Industrial Hygiene, Ergonomics and Safety, Occupational Health, General.

 Post-Doctoral Training